Prakshal-Jain/CodeAura/README.md

 If you do not find something you want to know in this file or any issues, please let me know.
 My Email is harjotbarn99@gmail.com

-**If you find my repository useful please send me an email to let me know if someone is using it, not necessary but appereciated. **
+**If you find my repository useful please send me an email to let me know if someone is using it, not necessary but appreciated. **

 #### features